-- (a) Approval of the Minutes of the 2018 Annual Stockholders' Meeting held on June 27, 2018, which contain the following: - · Approval of the Minutes of the 2017 Stockholders' Meeting. - Notation of the 2017 Management Report and the 2017 Audited Financial Statements. - Ratification of all acts done by the Board of Directors and Management for the term 2017-2018. - · Election of the Directors of the Corporation for the term 2018-2019; and - Creation of preferred shares and a corresponding amendment of Article Seventh of the Amended Articles of Incorporation of the Corporation; and - .
-Appointment of SGV & Co. as the external auditor for the fiscal year 2018. - (b) Notation of the 2018 Management Report which shall include material information on the current top twenty (20) stockholders of the Corporation and a detailed description and assessment of the performance of the Corporation in 2018 and the plan for operations for 2019: - (c) Notation of the Audited Consolidated Financial Statements for the year ending December 31, 2018, which shall include a statement of the adequacy of internal controls and risk management systems, statement of external audit and non-audit fees, if any; dividend policy and in case of non-payment of dividends, the reasons therefor; - (d) Ratification of all acts of the Board of Directors and Management for the period covering the term 2018-2019, a list of which shall be attached in the agenda and shall be furnished to all stockholders of the Corporation at the annual meeting of stockholders. - (e) Election of the Members of the Board of Directors including Independent Directors for the ensuing year, which shall be preceded by a presentation of the material information on the nominees, their profiles, attendance report, appraisal and performance report, compensation report and disclosures on self-dealings and related party transactions, if any; and - (f) Appointment of SGV & Co. as External Auditors for the 2019 financial statements.
+- (a) Approval of the Minutes of the 2018 Annual Stockholders' Meeting held on June 27, 2018, which contain the following: - · Approval of the Minutes of the 2017 Stockholders' Meeting. - Notation of the 2017 Management Report and the 2017 Audited Financial Statements. - Ratification of all acts done by the Board of Directors and Management for the term 2017-2018. - .
+Election of the Directors of the Corporation for the term 2018-2019; and - Creation of preferred shares and a corresponding amendment of Article Seventh of the Amended Articles of Incorporation of the Corporation; and - Appointment of SGV & Co. as the external auditor for the fiscal year 2018. - (b) Notation of the 2018 Management Report which shall include material information on the current top twenty (20) stockholders of the Corporation and a detailed description and assessment of the performance of the Corporation in 2018 and the plan for operations for 2019: - (c) Notation of the Audited Consolidated Financial Statements for the year ending December 31, 2018, which shall include a statement of the adequacy of internal controls and risk management systems, statement of external audit and non-audit fees, if any; dividend policy and in case of non-payment of dividends, the reasons therefor; - (d) Ratification of all acts of the Board of Directors and Management for the period covering the term 2018-2019, a list of which shall be attached in the agenda and shall be furnished to all stockholders of the Corporation at the annual meeting of stockholders. - (e) Election of the Members of the Board of Directors including Independent Directors for the ensuing year, which shall be preceded by a presentation of the material information on the nominees, their profiles, attendance report, appraisal and performance report, compensation report and disclosures on self-dealings and related party transactions, if any; - (f) Approval of the increase in the authorized capital stock of the Corporation from Php2.5 Billion consisting of 10 Billion shares to Php5.0 Billion consisting of 20 Billion shares and the corresponding amendment of Article Seventh of the Amended Articles of Incorporation; - (g) Approval of the amendment of Article II of the Amended By-Laws of the Corporation by adding a new section as Section 10 creating the position of Chairman Emeritus; and - (h) Appointment of SGV & Co. as External Auditors for the 2019 financial statements.